Lance1738/Lance1738/README.md

 ### Hi there 👋, I'm Lance

-I'm a current senior at Wallenberg High School in San Francisco and planning to pursue my undergrad degree at Purdue University for Computer Science.
+I'm a Student, Programmer, and Innovator!

 🌱 I’m currently learning learning Python and JavaScript.
+👯 I’m looking to collaborate on open source projects.
+⚡ Fun fact: I love travelling and exploring new places.

 <!--
 **Lance1738/Lance1738** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.